White Dove (Farar Tattabara) Messaging Hub in Northern Nigeria & Lake Chad Basin

 - Pioneering research highlighting the correlation between radicalization and empowerment, with the goal of strengthening offramps and agency for radicalized and at-risk youth in support of social cohesion, rehabilitation, and civic engagement

-Now in its third year and funded by the Global Engagement Center of the U.S. State Department, EAI is consolidating these various efforts one comprehensive and sustainable CVE Messaging Hub under the Farar Tattabara brand.
+Now in its fourth year, funded by the Global Engagement Center of the U.S. State Department with an extension from the U.S. Embassy in Nigeria, EAI is consolidating these various efforts one comprehensive and sustainable CVE Messaging Hub under the Farar Tattabara brand.

 This includes commercial and other revenue generation, television and radio programming, community outreach, online contests and campaigns, social media and tech-driven initiatives, applied research, and alternative messaging training and mentorship for youth leaders and key influencers.